 Port-a-potties at the start/finish area (but no change rooms).
 Hot chocolate and coffee at the finish (save a disposable - bring your own cup or mug).
 More warm food, draw prizes and beer available at the After Party (see below).

 Overall and age-group awards will be available for pickup at the beach after the race, but full presentations will be made at the After Party (see below).

-Returning this year for a small $5 entry fee - Come on down the hill to the Six Mile Pub from TBC 2:00 pm to 4:00pm to enjoy some Driftwood beer and snacks (at no extra charge!) plus award presentations and draw prizes.
+Returning this year for a small $5 admission fee - Come on down the hill to the Six Mile Pub from 1:00 pm to 4:00 pm to enjoy warmth, complimentary Driftwood beer & snacks, plus award presentations and draw prizes.
 Please select item when registering online.